Ormayundo Ee Mukham: Soundtrack

 The film's soundtrack was composed by Shaan Rahman, Vineeth Sreenivasan's usual associate.
-The lyrics of these songs by Manu Manjith (Chayunnuvo, Doore Doore, Payye Payye) and Vineeth Sreenivasan The album, which was launched in late October 2014 in Kochi, features six tracks including one reprise.
+The lyrics of these songs were penned by Manu Manjith (Chayunnuvo, Doore Doore, Payye Payye) and Vineeth Sreenivasan.
+The album, which was launched in late October 2014 in Kochi, features six tracks including one reprise.

 The album was well received by critics and public alike.

 Reception

 Akhila Menon of filmiBeat rated the film 3.5/5 and described it as "a pleasant superficial love story."

 India glitz rated it 6/10.
 Onlookersmedia said "The newcomer Anvar had done a terrific job as a writer and director and all in all this film has become a very good entertainer for all kind of spectators."